aantipov/alexeime/blog/widget-driven-development/index.md

 Such an approach makes it transparent what API queries our widget relies upon.
 That transparency combined with near to zero external dependencies makes it easy to test widgets and gives us confidence in our code.

-Usually, any changes to a widget are limited by that widget's folder.
+Usually, changes to a widget are limited by modifications to files under that widget's folder.
 It significantly limits the risk of breaking any other parts of the application.

 Adding new widgets is also very straightforward: create a new folder for the widget with all required files in it and, if necessary, create a new query in the `/queries` folder.
 Again, the risk of breaking any other parts of the application is very limited.